Coarsening dynamics of Ising-nematic order in a frustrated Heisenberg antiferromagnet: Model and Method

 with $\alpha,\beta =x,y,z$.
 The gyromagnetic ratio $\gamma$ is absorbed together with $J_1$ and the spin length $S$ into the time $t$, such that $t=1$ corresponds to the typical characteristic time scale $\tau=(\gamma J_1S)^{-1}$ in picoseconds for spin dynamics.

 The numerical integration scheme of the stochastic LLG equation (\ref{eqn:LLG}) is adapted from a generic 4th order Runge-Kutta (RK4) method for integrating Stratonovich stochastic differential equations \cite{Gard1988}.
-The validity of our numerical integration scheme is checked by reproducing the classical phase diagram of the $J_1$--$J_2$ model (shown in Fig.~\ref{fig:1}).
+The validity of our numerical integration scheme is checked by reproducing a schematic classical phase diagram of the $J_1$--$J_2$ model, where the critical temperature $T_c$ is obtained by locating the peak of the specific heat averaged over $100$ simulation runs on a small cluster of the size $128\times 128$ (shown in Fig.~\ref{fig:1}).
 When $J_2/J_1 < 1/2$, the system orders into the N\'eel state at $T/J_1=0$, characterized by the wave vector $\mathbf{Q}=(\pi,\pi)$.
 At finite temperatures, the order is immediately destroyed by thermal fluctuations, leaving the system in the paramagnetic state.
 When $J_2/J_1>1/2$, the system orders into one of the two stripe magnetic states with wave vectors $\mathbf{Q}=(\pi,0)$ and $\mathbf{Q}=(0,\pi)$.
 At finite temperatures, nematic order ($\sigma_\square=+ 1$ or $-1$) onsets below a critical temperature as a function of the ratio $J_2/J_1$, consistent with previous results obtained from Monte Carlo simulations \cite{Weber2003}.

 Having reproduced the phase diagram, we proceed to investigate how the system develops nematic order when the system is quenched from $T/J_1=\infty$ to a temperature below the critical point.
 At $t=0$, we initialize the system on a $2048\times 2048$ square lattice with random spin orientations, representing the high-temperature disordered state.
-Each simulation runs to $t=2000$ with a time step $\delta t=0.05$ and a damping factor $\lambda=0.05$.
+Each simulation runs to $t=2000$ with a time step $\delta t=0.05$ and a damping factor $\lambda=0.05$ \footnote{The effects of varying $\lambda$ are discussed in Sec.\ref{sec:discussion} more specifically.
+Since varying $\lambda$ will not change our main results, we fix $\lambda=0.05$ in all our simulations.}.
 Fig.~\ref{fig:2} shows snapshots of the coarsening of the Ising-nematic domains at $J_2/J_1 = 0.55$ and $T/J_1 = 0.01$, characterized by the local nematic order parameter defined in Eq.~(\ref{eqn:order_parameter}).
 For $\sigma_\square = +1$ (red), the domain is associated with $x$-aligned stripes while for $\sigma_\square = -1$ (blue) the domain is associated with $y$-aligned stripes.
 We emphasize that there is no long-range magnetic order, and that the Ising-nematic order corresponds to the locking between the relative orientation between the two N\'eel vectors.

 We characterize the growth of the nematic domain by the equal-time correlation function

 where the bracket $\langle ...\rangle $ here denotes averaging over all different independent initializations and all reference sites $\mathbf{r}_0$ in the system.
 The equal-time correlation function measures the spatial correlation between the local nematic order parameter $\sigma_\square$ at positions $\mathbf{r}_0$ and $\mathbf{r}_0 + \mathbf{r}$ at time $t$.
 In this work, we average over $100$ independent simulation runs to minimize statistical errors in the calculated correlation function.